UKForeignOffice/case-management-wrapper/README.md

 Request processing is mediated by a message queue to mitigate downstream errors, for example availability, of Case Management System.

-Current implementation is using AWS SQS directly.
-If ever

 ## Configuration

 Configuration for each component can be found in the relevant `application.yml`.
 Some of